Achieving a Mind at Rest

 It is so with the life of a hermit

-How can anyone understand unless they experience it?
+How can anyone understand unless they have experienced such a life?

-Now the moon of my life is reaching its final phase
+Now the moon which has lit my journey is reaching its final phase

 In the quiet hours before dawn